 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Creates a treatment plan with measurable and observable goals in collaboration with supervisor, client, and caregivers.
+- Creates a treatment plan with measurable and observable goals in collaboration with supervisor, client, teachers and school administrators.

-- Participates in completion of clinical assessment with clients to assess their strengths and needs from a clinical perspective.
+- Participates in completion of clinical assessment with clients to assess their strengths and needs.

-- Coordinates with other agencies when appropriate to implement treatment plan.
+- Coordinates with other therapists, consultants, and partners to implement treatment plan, when appropriate.

 - Maintains confidentiality of all information.

-- Maintains cooperative working relationships with parents, families, and clients.
+- Maintains cooperative working relationships with students, parents, families, teachers, and school staff.

-- Maintain a minimum of 60% documentable clinical time.
+- Maintains a minimum of 60% documentable clinical time.

 - Participates in individual and group clinical supervision on a weekly basis.
 Seeks guidance from Clinical Supervisor to handle complex client issues.